 - Complete deafness (cannot hear sound in either ear)

 - Total blindness (cannot see light in either eye), which counts for presumptive blindness benefits

-- Bed confinement due to a long-term condition that results in immobility without using a wheelchair, walker, or crutches (this excludes those who cannot temporarily walk or stand after a recent accident or surgery)
+- Bed confinement due to a long-standing condition that results in immobility without using a wheelchair, walker, or crutches (this excludes those who have temporary problems walking or standing after a recent surgery or accident)

-- Stroke that happened at least three months ago and resulted in ongoing difficulty walking or using a hand and/or arm
+- Stroke that happened at least three months ago and resulted in marked difficulty walking or using one hand and/or arm

-- Cerebral palsy, muscular dystrophy, or muscular atrophy that makes walking, speaking or using your hands or arms extremely difficult
+- Cerebral palsy, muscular dystrophy (MD), or muscular atrophy that makes walking, speaking, or using your hands or arms extremely difficult

 - Down syndrome

 - Symptomatic human immunodeficiency virus (HIV) infection or acquired immunodeficiency syndrome (AIDS)